richmr/robocompscoutingapp/README.md

  - Keep as many mode names the same as possible (defined by `data-modename`)
  - Keep as many scoring item names the same as possible (defined by `data-scorename`)

 Use the `robocompscoutingapp run` command to have the app detect and attempt to migrate the data.
-Don't use `nohup` until the data is migrated.
+Don't run the app as a backround process until the data has been migrated.

 ### What is 9a97c74805.js?
 This is the Font Awesome package I use and I didn't rename it.